scrontab. Use scrontab when you need cron-style automation that integrates with Slurm’s scheduler, resource allocation, and accounting.

 .log | The file extension. |

 @teatime is an alias provided by scrontab.
-It specifies that the job will become eligible at 16:00 (4:00 PM) each day.
+It specifies that the job becomes eligible at 16:00 (4:00 PM) each day.